OctopusDeploy/blog/blog/2018-02/security-checkup/index.md

 Do you take care of your own Octopus?
 We do too!
 We still have our own Octopus Server, as a pet for deploying most of the things we build.
 Just like us, most of you probably have your own pet Octopus - but how safe and secure is your Octopus?

 We recently shipped [Octopus Cloud](https://octopus.com/cloud) alpha where we learned, and re-learned, a bunch of lessons about making Octopus safe and secure.
-In this post I'll show you how to give your Octopus a security check up.
+In this post, I'll show you how to give your Octopus a security check-up.

-_Don't want to take care of your own Octopus any more?
+_Don't want to take care of your own Octopus anymore?
 Perhaps you should sign up for [Octopus Cloud](https://octopus.com/cloud) today?_

 Want the full picture?
 Here is our [in-depth guide to hardening Octopus](https://octopus.com/docs/administration/security/hardening-octopus).

 ## Safely Exposing Your Octopus Server

 For Octopus Server to do useful things, you need to expose it to your users, your infrastructure, and possibly external services.
 If you are exposing your Octopus Server to the public internet or 3rd parties, you should absolutely use HTTPS over SSL.
-With built-in support for [Let's Encrypt](https://octopus.com/docs/administration/security/exposing-octopus/lets-encrypt-integration), there is absolutely no excuse to expose your Octopus Server over HTTP in the clear.
+With built-in support for [Let's Encrypt](https://octopus.com/docs/administration/security/exposing-octopus/lets-encrypt-integration), there is no excuse to expose your Octopus Server over HTTP in the clear.

 Learn about [safely exposing your Octopus Server](https://octopus.com/docs/administration/security/exposing-octopus).